Did you know that you may have to pay tax on your new asset if you inherit a property?

 Yes, inheritance taxes can be reduced by gifting equity release funds to a family member.
 This reduces inheritance and inheritance taxes because it is being gifted within the gift exemption limits (i.e., the inheritance that doesn’t need to be accounted for).

 It’s important to note that this only applies if inheritance has already been deducted automatically – so an individual should check before proceeding with any plans.

-When unlocking an equity release mortgage, it’s vital that you really consider all the impacts it will have on your family.
-Be sure to discover exactly what will happen when you die.
+When unlocking an equity release mortgage, it’s vital that you really consider all the impacts it will have on your family, including what it means to use equity release to avoid IHT.
+Furthermore, be sure to discover exactly what will happen when you die.

 In addition, be sure to speak to your family about your decision and seek counsel from a professional financial adviser.